Chapter 12.36

 c.
 “All others” means any person, group or organization that does not categorically fall into any other definition herein.

 D. Time Limits.
-Persons or groups using the community center must be out of the premises as follows:
+Persons or groups using the community center must be out of the premises at ten p.m., as of January 1, 2026.

 E. Security Deposit.
 After use of the community center, it must be cleaned up and restored to the city in the same condition as found by the user.
 The person renting the reservation shall be liable for any cost of cleanup and repair of damage.
-A security deposit must be paid no less than three days prior to the event, in the amount of the greater of:
+A security deposit must be paid in the amount of the greater of:

 1. If alcohol is served or permitted, the amount listed in the master fee schedule adopted by resolution of the city council;

-3. If the audio/visual equipment is rented, the amount listed in the master fee schedule adopted by resolution of the city council; or
+2. If the renter is not a resident of Sedro-Woolley, the amount listed in the master fee schedule adopted by resolution of the city council; or

-4. If alcohol, dancing and music are not permitted, the amount listed in the master fee schedule adopted by resolution of the city council.
+3. If alcohol is not permitted, the amount listed in the master fee schedule adopted by resolution of the city council.

 This deposit may be in the form of cash.
 All or a portion of this deposit may be retained if the premises are not cleaned and restored to their original condition or if there is any damage to the premises, furnishings, exterior premises, or equipment including but not limited to the audio/visual equipment.
+The city may also retain this deposit if the reservation indicates that alcohol will not be permitted and alcohol is consumed.
 This remedy is cumulative, and in addition to any other remedy or cause of action provided by law or agreement.
 Each group shall have the use of the community center as long as they conduct their activities in a lawful manner either inside or outside the building, so as to not interfere with neighboring property owners.
 The city shall have the right to revoke all privileges if warranted by complaints of excessive noise or any other valid complaint.
 Complaints against any user of the community center or violation of any city ordinance shall be grounds for forfeiture of privileges and forfeiture of security and damage deposit.

 Renter is responsible for leaving the facility in clean, broom-swept condition, with garbage removed as indicated in the rental agreement.
 Any required cleaning, as determined by the city, shall be charged to the renter in the amount listed in the master fee schedule adopted by resolution of the city council per hour.